garfix/richard-readthedocs/docs/source/introduction/tips.md

 A category at the start of a lambda function is always executed: `lambda verb: np(verb)`, not `lambda verb: np`

+## preposition or part of verb?

+How should we model "the river that flows from the Rwanda into the ocean"?
+Is this a single ditransitive verb "flow-from-into", or is the verb simply "flow" and are "from" and "into" to be modelled as prepositions?

 ## Events

 An event is an identifier of a predication that makes the predicate time-dependent.
 When your application uses events, use them for every predicate, even if you don't see the need for it right away.
 It's hard to add an event to a predicate later.